What if Eye...?

 We created a virtual petri dish where digital creatures evolve eyes from scratch, replaying millions of years of evolution.

-Starting with a single light-detecting cell, our digital creatures face challenges that shaped real eyes over millions of years: navigating the world, finding food from poison, and evading predators.
+Starting with a single light-detecting cell, our digital creatures face challenges that shaped real eyes over millions of years: navigating the world, discerning food from poison, and evading predators.

-Our digital creatures evolve different eyes based on survival needs - compound eyes for navigation, camera-like eyes for object detection.
+Our digital creatures evolve different eyes based on survival needs - compound-like eyes for navigation, camera-like eyes for food and poison discrimination.

 Arrow

-Our creatures independently discover solutions that nature found - like lenses that focus light - emerging naturally to solve the physical constraints of their environment and survival pressure.
+Our creatures independently discover solutions that nature found - like lenses that focus light - emerging naturally to balance survival pressures and physical constraints of their environment.

 Random Mutations to Creature's Optical Gene